Distinguished Board of Advisors

 Soprano Martina Rüping, Jadja — Tenor Nikolai Schukoff, Boleslav — Bariton Michael Kupfer-Radecky, Staschek — Mezzo-Soprano Susanne Bernhard, Suza — Lyric Baritone Mathias Hausmann, Casimir.

-- May 2017: Based on Maestro John Mauceri’s recommendation, the London based label Toccata Classics sponsors an all Joseph Beer CD spanning the entire Beer oeuvre, featuring among others International Dramatic Baritone Robert McFarland and the composer’s own daughter, noted Soprano Béatrice Beer.
-Target Launch Date: May 2017.
+- Upcoming: Based on Maestro John Mauceri’s recommendation, the London based label Toccata Classics inter alia expresses interest in an all Joseph Beer CD spanning the entire Beer oeuvre, featuring among others International Dramatic Baritone Robert McFarland and the composer’s own daughter, emerging Soprano Béatrice Beer.

 Joseph Beer’s inspiration can be can be said to be tri-fold in nature: Slavic (Russian/Polish) with Tchaikovsky, Chopin and Scriabin among others, the Viennese School/German (mainly Brahms and Beethoven but also Mendelssohn and Mahler) and Italian (mainly Puccini.)